KIKN4/JS-Behind-The-Scenes/slides.md

 ::right::

-- Web APIs-ში მოთავსებულია სხვადასხვა ფუნქციები

-- როგორიცაა DOM, Timers და Fetch API

-- Callback Queue ცარიელია

-- Call Stack ელოდება ახალ ამოცანებს.
+- Web APIs: Various functions are hosted here, such as DOM, Timers, and Fetch API.

+- Callback Queue: Initially empty, waiting for tasks to be queued.

+- Call Stack: Awaits new tasks to execute.

 ---
 layout: two-cols